-7.4.2 Project lizard ecologist
+6.4.27.4.2 Project lizard ecologist

-The Project ecologist responsible for leading all lizard surveys and salvage will be a suitably qualified lizard ecologist.
+The Project ecologist responsible for leading all indigenous lizard surveys and salvage will be a suitably qualified lizard ecologist...
 More than one Project lizard ecologist may be appointed to work on the Project.
 All decision-making and technical inputs on fieldwork will be the responsibility of the Project lizard ecologist(s).
-All ecologists and sub-contractors that will contribute to the herpetofauna work required before, during and after construction shall be suitably experienced in lizard surveys and safe handling of lizards.
+All ecologists and sub-contractors that who will contribute to the herpetofauna work required before, during and after construction shall be suitably experienced in lizard surveys and safe handling of lizards.

-6 A copper skink (Oligosoma aenea) population was detected less than 1km from the Project footprint, where four adults were observed, including a gravid (pregnant) adult female.
+10 A copper skink (Oligosoma aenea) population was detected less than 1km from the Project footprint, where four adults were observed, including a gravid (pregnant) adult female.

-7.4.3 Protocol A: Identification of lizard habitats
+6.4.37.4.3 Protocol A: Identification of indigenous lizard habitats

-All high risk habitats along the Project alignment will be delineated and surveyed by the Project lizard ecologist(s) prior to vegetation clearance.
-High risk habitat for native lizards will be limited to selected individual trees with high epiphyte loading (five or more perched nested epiphytes located on horizontal branches), areas of native scrub, wood piles and existing sheds and other structures proposed for demolition.
-Trees with high epiphyte loading will potentially overlap with trees that are considered potential roost trees or labelled as significant trees within this ELMP.
-All high risk habitat will be determined by the Project lizard ecologist(s).
+All high risk habitats along the Project area_alignment-will be delineated and surveyed by the Project lizard ecologist(s) prior to vegetation clearance.
+High risk habitat for indigenous_native lizards is_will_be-limited to selected individual trees with high epiphyte loading (five or more perched nested epiphytes located on horizontal branches), areas of native scrub, wood piles and existing sheds and other structures proposed for demolition.
+Trees with high epiphyte loading will potentially overlap with trees that are considered potential bat roost trees or labelled as significant trees within this ELMP.
+All high risk habitat will be identified and demarcated determined by the Project lizard ecologist(s).

-A high resolution Ecology Constraints Map for each vegetation removal area will be developed prior to vegetation removal and will be used to guide the selection and location of the salvage methodologies as described in Section 7.4.4.
-The locations of all high risk epiphyte trees and areas of native scrub (also identified by the survey) will be recorded with hand-held GPS units and incorporated onto the Ecology Constraint Map and, where appropriate, clearly marked with flagging tape and/or fluorescent spray paint.
+A high resolution Ecology Constraints MapVegetation Mapping exercise will be undertaken for each vegetation removal area will be developed prior to vegetation removal and will be used to guide the selection and location of the salvage methodologies as described in Section 7.4.4.
+Three areas of vegetation mapping have been undertaken already and are shown within Appendix A.-The locations of all high risk epiphyte trees and areas of native scrub (also identified by the survey) will be recorded with hand-held GPS units and incorporated onto the Ecology Constraints Map and, where appropriate, clearly marked with flagging tape and/or fluorescent spray paint.

-7.4.4 Protocol B: Lizard salvage
+6.4.47.4.4 Protocol B: Indigenous ILizard salvage

 Salvage methodologies will only be undertaken during the period from 1st September to 30th April inclusive.
-Lizard salvage will be undertaken using the methodologies described below.
+Indigenous ILizard salvage will be undertaken using the methodologies described below.
 Specific salvage methodologies to be utilised will be guided by the Project lizard ecologist.

-7.4.4.1 Nocturnal searches
+6.4.4.1 Nocturnal searches

-All areas of native scrub areas within the Project footprint identified by the Project lizard ecologist as 'High Risk' habitat will be searched on a minimum of two separate nights during the four weeks leading up to the commencement of vegetation clearance.
+All areas of native_scrubbush areas within the Project footprint identified by the Project lizard ecologist as 'High Risk' habitat will be searched on a minimum of two separate nights during the four weeks leading up to the commencement of vegetation clearance.
 Nocturnal searches will be undertaken by using powerful torches and binoculars to 'spotlight' and capture lizards.
-The focus of nocturnal searches will be on selected individual trees and shrubland edges, and any other habitat features deemed by the Project lizard ecologist to be suitable for nocturnal searching.
+The focus of nocturnal searches will be on selected individual trees and shrubland edges, and any other high risk habitat features deemed by the Project lizard ecologist to be suitable for nocturnal searching.

 An initial 10 person-hours of nocturnal searching per hectare will be undertaken within native scrub deemed to be 'High Risk' lizard habitat.
 No further nocturnal searching will be undertaken in any habitat areas where no lizards are found during the initial 10 hours of nocturnal searching in areas.
-If one or more lizards are found in a hectare of 'High Risk' habitat, then further searching will be carried out in that area until no further lizards have been found for 10 person-hours of searching.
+If one or more lizards are found in a hectare of ' 'High Risk' habitat, then further searching will be carried out in that area until no further lizards have been found for 10 person-hours of searching.
 If lizards continue to be found, then a maximum of 50 person-hours of searching per hectare will be applied for each area of 'High Risk' lizard habitat.